bgplab/bgplab/docs/1-setup.md

 It's easiest to use the BGP labs with _[netlab](https://netlab.tools/)_.
 Still, you can use most of them (potentially with slightly reduced functionality) with any other virtual lab environment or on physical gear.
 For the rest of this document, we'll assume you decided to use _netlab_; if you want to set up your lab in some other way, read the [Manual Setup](external/index.md) document.

 !!!
 Warning
-    BGP labs work with _netlab_ release 1.8.3 or later.
+    While BGP labs work with _netlab_ release 1.8.3 or later, we recommend using a recent release (for example, 25.09).
 If you're using an earlier _netlab_ release, please upgrade with `pip3 install --upgrade networklab`.

 ## Select the Network Devices You Will Work With

-FRRouting devices can be run in all [_netlab_-supported virtualization environments](https://netlab.tools/providers/) (Docker containers, KVM/libvirt, or VirtualBox), and if you want to start practicing BGP with minimum hassle, consider using them for all lab devices.
+FRRouting devices can be run in all [_netlab_-supported virtualization environments](https://netlab.tools/providers/) (Docker containers or KVM/libvirt virtual machines), and if you want to start practicing BGP with minimum hassle, consider using them for all lab devices.

 If you'd like to use a more traditional networking device, use any other [_netlab_-supported device](https://netlab.tools/platforms/) for which we implemented [basic BGP configuration](https://netlab.tools/module/bgp/#platform-support) as the device to practice with[^x86].
 I recommend Arista cEOS or Nokia SR Linux containers; they are the easiest ones to install and use.

 !!! tip
-    You must use container-based network devices such as Arista cEOS, FRR, Nokia SR Linux, or VyOS if you plan to run the BGP labs in [GitHub Codespaces](4-codespaces.md).
+    You must use container-based network devices such as Arista cEOS, FRR, Nokia SR Linux, or VyOS to run the BGP labs in [GitHub Codespaces](4-codespaces.md).

 [^x86]: You will have to run the labs on a device with an x86 CPU (Intel or AMD).